PR-Here/enviro.h/README.md

-# enviro.h
+# EnviroHybrid_Codebase
-A React Native Project
+This Repo is used for the Mobile App development (Hybrid React native)